contensive/Contensive50/source/_readme.txt

 ---- integrate nlog nuget package to prevent log saving issues, and provide a standard format.

 Long Term Goal: 2017Q2
+---- all work and no play makes Johnny a dull little girl
 ---- convert to c#, then open source, then ms dotnet Core.
 -------- http://www.vbconversions.com/  $199, robust
 -------- http://converter.telerik.com/ free, snippet